McCollum, Anthony carry Blazers past Pistons, 107-104

 PORTLAND, Ore.
+(AP)With All-Star guard Damian Lillard nursing a groin strain, the Portland Trail Blazers got big games from CJ McCollum and Carmelo Anthony.

-(AP)CJ McCollum had 41 points, a career-high 12 assists and nine rebounds, Carmelo Anthony scored a season-high 32 points and the Portland Trail Blazers rallied to beat the Detroit Pistons 107-104 on Sunday night.
+McCollum had 41 points, a career-high 12 assists and nine rebounds, Anthony scored a season-high 32 points and the Portland Trail Blazers rallied to beat the Detroit Pistons 107-104 on Sunday night.

+”He led us tonight,” Anthony said of McCollum. ”He came up big when we needed it, made the right plays, the shot was falling.
+He put us on his back tonight.”

 It was the first time Anthony scored over 30 points since Feb.
 25, 2017, when he was with the New York Knicks.
 He made a jumper with Portland protecting a two-point lead with 21 seconds left.